Download

 • Visits to ward or area where incident occurred

-Checking and finalising the report
+Step 4 - Checking and finalising the report

 At the end of the investigation, you will be offered the final report which provides the findings and conclusion of the investigation.
-We appreciate this may be a difficult time and we will offer you a meeting with the lead investigator to discuss what they found in the investigation, and how they decided on their suggested actions.
-You will also have the opportunity to ask any questions you may have.
-They will also talk though any support you might need moving forward and will help you organise this if you would like to.
+We understand this may be a difficult time for you.
+We will offer you a meeting with the lead investigator to discuss what they found in the investigation, and how they decided on their actions.
+You will have the opportunity to ask any questions you may have.
+They will also talk though any support you might need moving forward and can help arrange this for you.

 If you are unhappy with the investigation speak to your main point of contact in the first instance, to see if the problem can be resolved.